Updating the Package as a New Release

 Update

-in development branch listing changes made.
+NEWS.mdin development branch listing changes made.
 Use the numbering x.y.z (same numbering as was put in DESCRIPTION).Merge development into main branch

 Update the EJAM release/ create a new release on github.com, using the

-Test the Installation Process
+Test the installation process

 To ensure that, after changes are made, the package can still be